PROS AND CONS

 Muscle Loss

-On the other hand, we have to consider muscle loss.
-If you are overweight or obese, and don’t care about losing some muscle along with fat, then fasted cardio may be your ticket to greater weight loss.
-But, if you’re like me, and you are trying to hang on to every ounce of muscle you've worked hard for, then you may want to reconsider your fasted cardio strategy.
+Furthermore, we have to consider muscle loss.
+If you are overweight or obese, and don't care about losing some muscle along with fat, then fasted cardio may be your ticket to greater weight loss.
+But, if you're like me, and you are trying to hang on to every ounce of muscle you've worked hard for, then you may want to reconsider your fasted cardio strategy.

 Want to learn how much protein you should be eating every day?
 Click the image below to estimate your protein needs.